 Per diem reimbursements are not taxable if they are greater If your employees receive more per diem than the maximum rate set by the General Services Administration, the excess is taxable to the employee.

 if your entire trip is outside the U.S.and you spend the entire time on business activities, you can deduct the costs of the entire trip.
 Even if you didn't spend your entire time on business activities, the trip is considered as a business expense, but only if you didn't have "substantial control" over the itinerary.
 For example, an employee traveling as a work requirement doesn't have control over the trip, but the business owner would.

 But if your trip takes you outside the U.S. for more than a week, the trip may be considered entirely for business if you spend less than 25% of the time on personal activities.

 If you don't spend all your time on business activities during an international trip, you can only deduct the business portion of getting to and from the destination.
 You must allocate costs between business and personal activities,

 4) Not All Charges on a Hotel Bill Are Deductible Travel Expenses

 The room charge and taxes are deductible, as are laundry expenses, but additional personal charges such as gym or fitness center fees, and fees for movies or games are not deductible.

-But if you can prove that the other person is employed by the business and is performing substantial business-related tasks while on the trip (taking minutes at meetings or meeting with business clients) you may be able to deduct the cost of this person's travel.
+If you can prove that the other person is employed by the business and is performing substantial business-related tasks while on the trip (taking minutes at meetings or meeting with business clients) you may be able to deduct the cost of this person's travel.

 The cost of a cruise may be deductible, up to the current specified limit determined by the IRS (currently $2,000).
 You must also be able to show that the cruise was directly related to a business event, like a business meeting or board of directors meeting.

 The IRS imposes specific additional strict requirements for deducting cruise travel as a business expense, for obvious reasons.
-See more details under "Cruise Ships" in IRS Publication 463.